DeltaGamingCH/FINANCEZ/README.md

 ## Introduction
 FINANCEZ is a school project, laying focus on the app's backend, with NodeJS, Express, and the templating tool EJS.
-As of right now 3/14/2024, FinanceZ is not
+As of 3/19/2023, Financez is not a fully fleshed-out product.
+It should simply visualize the back-end, through simple Express and templating.

 ### Developer Note
 Are you a developer and would like to try it out?
 Follow the steps below to get it working.